Advanced Imaging Facility (AIF)

 - Training and teaching

-If you publish work supported by the AIF, e.g. by using one or more of our microscope systems or by support in image or data analysis, it is obligatory to include a sentence in the acknowledgement in addition to any personal acknowledgement and send a reference to us.
+If you publish work supported by the AIF, e.g. by using one or more of our microscope systems or if you had support for image or data analysis, it is obligatory to include a sentence in the acknowledgement in addition to any personal acknowledgement or co-authorship and send a reference to us.
 View our list of publications.

 A reference example: